isav868/cloudkey-g2-display/README.md

 ### How do I get set up? ###

 This is intended to be an example of placing TEXT on the screen.
-In this case I am opting for Hostname
+In this case I am opting for Time
 IP Address
 CPU and Memory %
-I also use a playful font, change the font variable to suit your taste.
+Change the font variable to suit your taste.

 Best if used in a cron job, once every one to five minutes per your taste.